rerdavies/pipedal/docs/Configuring.md

 Raspberry Pi devices are unable to run hotspots, and have another active Wi-Fi connection at the same time; so the auto-hotspot feature automatically turns the hotspot on, when your Raspberry Pi cannot otherwise be connected to, and can be configured to automatically turn the PiPedal hotspot off when you do want your Raspberry Pi to connect to another Wi-Fi access point.
-How you configure PiPedal's auto-hostpot depends on how you normally connect to your Raspberry Pi when you are at home.
+How you configure PiPedal's auto-hotspot depends on how you normally connect to your Raspberry Pi when you are at home.

 To configure Pipedal's Auto-Hotspot, open the Auto-Hotspot configuration dialog.
 You can access this dialog directly from the Onboarding page; or if you have completed the onboarding procedure, you can open the dialog from the <b><i>Auto Hotspot</i></b> item in the <b><i>PiPedal Settings</i></b> dialog.